hyp1231/awesome-llm-powered-agent/README.md

 ## Perspectives

 * [What are GPT Agents?
-A deep dive into the AI interface of the future](https://logankilpatrick.medium.com/what-are-gpt-agents-a-deep-dive-into-the-ai-interface-of-the-future-3c376dcb0824) - Learn why Agents are a core part of the future of AI, Logan Kilpatrick, Jul 25, 2023.
+A deep dive into the AI interface of the future](https://logankilpatrick.medium.com/what-are-gpt-agents-a-deep-dive-into-the-ai-interface-of-the-future-3c376dcb0824) - Learn why Agents are a core part of the future of AI, Logan Kilpatrick (OpenAI), Jul 25, 2023.
 * [KokoMind: Can LLMs Understand Social Interactions?](https://chats-lab.github.io/KokoMind/) - Imagine an AI 🤖 at a cocktail party 🍻, Weiyan Shi (Columbia) et al., Jul, 2023
-* [LLM Powered Autonomous Agents](https://lilianweng.github.io/posts/2023-06-23-agent) - Amazing blog by Lilian Weng, Jun 23, 2023.
+* [LLM Powered Autonomous Agents](https://lilianweng.github.io/posts/2023-06-23-agent) - Amazing blog by Lilian Weng (OpenAI), Jun 23, 2023.

 ## Other Related Sources